[Courtesy of Blue Oak BBQ Facebook]

 Wing Snack Express [Courtesy of Wing Snack Express Facebook]

-Pop into Wing Snack Express at the Algiers location (3570 Holiday Dr.) and Kenner location (2009 Williams Blvd.) for a flavor rush.
+Pop into Wing Snack Express at the Algiers location (3570 Holiday Dr.), the Kenner location (2009 Williams Blvd.), or the Tremé location (759 N. Claiborne Ave.) for a flavor rush.
 The wings come in flat or drumette, and they are coated in a dry or wet rub to your liking.
-The dry rubs include flavors like Mesquite, Roasted Garlic, and Zesty Jalapeno, and the wet rubs include Arizona, Sweet Pepper, and Spicy BBQ just to name a few.
+The dry rubs include flavors like Mesquite, Roasted Garlic, and Zesty Jalapeño, and the wet rubs include Arizona, Sweet Pepper, and Spicy BBQ, just to name a few.

 While there are other entrees like chicken tenders and fried fish, the French fry selection is intriguing.
 You've got options like New House Ranch Fries, Mesquite Fries, and Cajun Fries among other options.
 The Bananas Foster Cheesecake is a must have for dessert.